mzazon/awesome-cloud-projects/azure/trusted-container-supply-chain-attestation-image-builder/trusted-container-supply-chain-attestation-image-builder.md

 The integration of Azure Image Builder with attestation services creates a reproducible, auditable build process that eliminates many common attack vectors in traditional CI/CD pipelines.
 By automating image creation and immediately verifying the build environment's integrity, organizations can prevent supply chain attacks where malicious code is injected during the build process.
 The [Azure Well-Architected Framework](https://learn.microsoft.com/en-us/azure/architecture/framework/security/overview) emphasizes the importance of validating the integrity of deployment artifacts, which this solution addresses comprehensively.

-From a operational perspective, the combination of Azure Key Vault for key management and Azure Container Registry with content trust enabled creates multiple layers of security.
+From an operational perspective, the combination of Azure Key Vault for key management and Azure Container Registry with content trust enabled creates multiple layers of security.
 Each signed image carries cryptographic proof of its origin and integrity, while the registry enforces signature verification on every operation.
 This follows the [Zero Trust security model](https://learn.microsoft.com/en-us/security/zero-trust/zero-trust-overview) principle of "never trust, always verify" by requiring explicit verification at each stage of the container lifecycle.
+Note that Azure Container Registry content trust will be deprecated and replaced by [Notary Project](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-content-trust-deprecation) solutions by March 2028.

 The solution also addresses compliance requirements by providing a complete audit trail from source code to production deployment.
 Every attestation event, key access, and image operation is logged and can be monitored through Azure Monitor and Azure Sentinel.
 For organizations in regulated industries, this level of auditability is essential for demonstrating compliance with standards like SOC 2, ISO 27001, and industry-specific regulations.
 The [Azure compliance documentation](https://learn.microsoft.com/en-us/azure/compliance/) provides detailed guidance on meeting various regulatory requirements.